Partial identification via conditional linear programs: estimation and policy learning: Introduction

 The second line of work focuses on de-biased, covariate-assisted estimation and inference for partially identified parameters.
-Some of this work begins with analytical bounds on the parameter of interest (often derived using the symbolic enumeration methods above) and then develops de-biased estimators that use aggregations of conditional versions of those bounds \citep[e.g.][]{Kallus2022_harm,levis_assisted_2023, semenova_aggregated_2024, benmichael_ai_2024}.
-Some work also considers targeting smooth approximations to these bounds \citep[e.g.][]{levis_assisted_2023, lanners_data_2025}.
+Some of this work develops de-biased estimators of aggregations of conditional versions of analytic bounds on the parameter of interest \citep[e.g.][]{Kallus2022_harm,levis_assisted_2023, semenova_aggregated_2024, benmichael_ai_2024}, or targets smooth approximations to these bounds \citep[e.g.][]{levis_assisted_2023, lanners_data_2025}.
 Again, the methods we develop here differ in that they do not require analytical bounds, nor do they require enumeration of all possible solutions. \citet{ji_model-agnostic_2024} consider estimating covariate-assisted bounds on estimands involving the joint distribution of potential outcomes \citep[see also][]{jiang_semiparametric_2025}.
 Unlike the approaches we develop here, this work allows for continuous potential outcomes; however, we consider a general setup that allows for multi-level treatments, instrumental variables, and other forms of partial identification problems.
-An important question is whether and when conditioning on covariates information leads to narrower or sharp bounds, which depends on specifics of the problem at hand \citep{jonzon_adding_2025}.
-In this paper, we sidestep the question of whether the bounds are sharp on focus on estimation and inference.

 A third line of work focuses on learning optimal decision rules in settings where the value of a decision policy is only partially identified.
-This work builds on results on ideas in decision theory \citep[e.g.][]{Manski2004,Manski2005_partial}, and considers settings where there are unmeasured confounding variables, treatment-control overlap violations, or the value function involves counterfactual quantities \citep[e.g.][]{Kallus2021,Pu2021,Han2021_partial, Cui2021_partial,benmichael2021_safe,Zhang2022_safe,benmichael_asymmetric_2024,DAdamo2023}.
-The approach to policy learning here builds directly on this work and generalizes to a broad class of problems.
+This work builds on ideas from decision theory \citep[e.g.][]{Manski2005_partial}, and considers settings where there are unmeasured confounding variables, treatment-control overlap violations, or the value function involves counterfactual quantities \citep[e.g.][]{Kallus2021,Pu2021,Han2021_partial, Cui2021_partial,benmichael2021_safe,Zhang2022_safe,benmichael_asymmetric_2024,DAdamo2023}.
+The approach to policy learning here builds directly on this work and generalizes it to a broad class of problems.